dbos-inc/dbos-docs/docs/explanations/application-structure-explanation.md

 1. Any function (not just handlers) can be called from HTTP if it's annotated with the [`GetApi`](../api-reference/decorators#getapi) or [`PostApi`](../api-reference/decorators#postapi) decorators.
 See our [HTTP serving tutorial](./http-serving-tutorial.md) for details.
 2. Handlers and workflows can invoke other functions via their contexts' [invoke](..) method.

+To learn more about each individual type of function and what it can do, see our [tutorials](../category/tutorials/).